chmlee/ream-doc/content/overview/future.md

 If the original dataset was created by manually copying and pasting data from dependencies, you'll probably have to repeat the process.

 If the dataset was created by extracting data from dependencies with scripts, we can rerun the scripts and generate the updated dataset *only if* the schemas of all dependencies remain the same.
-Otherwise you'll have to analyze the schema changes and run custom migration scripts before running the original scripts.
+Otherwise, you'll have to analyze the schema changes and run custom migration scripts before running the original scripts.

 (To be continued)